Actindo-AG/Documentation/DataHub/UserInterface/02a_Settings.md

   Attribute key.
 The key is required for API access and must be system wide unique.
 In the *Edit Attribute* view, this field is locked.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Multi-language*
-  Activate this toggle to create a multi-lingual attribute.
-Deactivate the toggle to create a single language attribute.
+  Enable this toggle to create a multi-lingual attribute.
+Disable the toggle to create a single language attribute.
 In the *Edit Attribute* view, this toggle is read-only.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Multi-channel*
-  Activate this toggle to create a multi-channel attribute.
-Deactivate the toggle to create a single channel attribute.
+  Enable this toggle to create a multi-channel attribute.
+Disable the toggle to create a single channel attribute.
 In the *Edit Attribute* view, this toggle is read-only.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Active*
-  Activate this toggle to set the attribute status to active.
-Deactivate the toggle to set the status to inactive.
+  Enable this toggle to set the attribute status to active.
+Disable the toggle to set the status to inactive.
 By default, this toggle is active.

 **CONFIGURATION**